Jonathan Adler Dropped New Graphic-Chic Home Styles On Amazon

 There are few things we find more thrilling than on-point home collaborations that take elevated brands to accessible and affordable levels.
 Case in point: Jonathan Adler's exclusive home collection for Amazon, Now House.

-Scroll ahead to shop our favorite of these Now House designs in all their black, white, and gray-shade glory.
+Scroll ahead to shop our favourite of these Now House designs in all their black, white, and gray-shade glory.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.